Loan program approved by city council for minority/women businesses

-Wichita, Kan.
-(KSNW) – A revolving loan program has been unanimously approved by the Wichita city council to help minority and women in business.
+WICHITA, Kan.
+(KSNW) – A revolving loan program has been unanimously approved by the Wichita City Council to help minorities and women in business.

-“Women and minority-owned businesses are targeted to apply for up to $15-thousand dollars in the loan with a three year term,” said city council member Brandon Johnson.
+“Women and minority-owned businesses are targeted to apply for up to $15,000 in the loan with a three-year term,” said city councilmember Brandon Johnson.
 “And that’s either no interest or low interest.”

-Johnson says as the loans are paid off over time those new monies will be used to replenish the program.
+Johnson said as the loans are paid off over time those new monies will be used to replenish the program.

 “It’s something I’ve heard over and over again.
 Where do I get a small business loan for a few thousand to help with some expenses?” said Johnson.